Jean-Gilles Malliarakis: Troisième Voie

-In 1982, Malliarakis attempted to create a coalition with other far right groups such as Pierre Sidos' L'Œuvre Française, but the alliance was short-lived.
-He also tried to form an alliance with the GRECE, which held joined meeting with Malliarakis' MNR in 1984, but this attempt was fruitless.
+In 1982, Malliarakis attempted to create a coalition with other far-right groups such as Pierre Sidos's L'Œuvre Française, but the alliance was short-lived.
+He also tried to form an alliance with the GRECE, which held joined meeting with Malliarakis's MNR in 1984, but this attempt was fruitless.
 An alliance with the Groupe Union Défense (GUD) was equally short-lived.
 With the support of GRECE and the GUD, Malliariakis announced in the autumn of 1985 the creation of Troisième Voie ('Third Way') from the merger of the MNR and the Party of New Forces.
 The Jeune Garde (Young Guard) was portrayed as a third group, although it was actually a branch of the MNR.
 During the 1980s, Malliarakis also started working for the neo-Poujadist syndicate Confédération de défense des commerçants et artisans, and became a speaker at the right-wing station Radio Courtoisie.

 In 1991, the Troisième Voie movement split after a conflict with Christian Bouchet's tendency.
 Malliarakis later dissolved what was left of the movement and retired from front-line politics to concentrate on his work at Radio Courtoisie and to his activity as a book publisher under the imprint Éditions du Trident.
 He eventually adopted neo-liberal positions and joined Alain Madelin's Idées action movement.
-In February 2007, after the death of station founder Jean Ferré, he left Radio Courtoisie as a disagreement with the policies of the radio's new director Henry de Lesquen.
-He has since then continued his activity as book publisher and as an online politics commentator.
-He also works for the anticommunist think tank Institut d'histoire sociale.
+In February 2007, after the death of station founder Jean Ferré, he left Radio Courtoisie after a disagreement with the policies of the radio's new director Henry de Lesquen.
+He later continued his activity as book publisher and as an online politics commentator.
+He also worked for the anticommunist think tank Institut d'histoire sociale.

+Death

+Malliarakis died on 7 December 2025, at the age of 81.